Recognition for engineers: Which procedure right for you?

 - Additional prerequisites with regard to German language and experience may be given, depending on authority

-As an engineer, you have multiple options of showcasing your degree, all requiring a different amount of time, money and documentation.
-Choose the one that makes the most sense for you based on where on your way to Germany you are and what your objectives are.
+As an engineer, you have multiple options for showcasing your degree.
+Each of them requires a different amount of time, money, and documentation.
+Which one makes the most sense for you depends on your object.
 If have any questions, you can always ask ProRecognition.

 On a sidenote

-While engineers are in demand, almost two thirds of all vacancies are for candidates with vocational qualifications, such as mechatronics technicians, electricians etc. Unlike Germany, where there is a clear distinction in the education paths to follow for a particular profession, India is not that strict about entrance level qualifications.
-Thus, if you have a Bachelor’s degree, but are working as a technician (and plan to keep doing that), you might have better chances getting recognised for a vocational profession.
+While engineers are in demand, they aren’t the most sought-after group of professionals.
+In fact, almost two-thirds of all vacancies are for candidates with vocational qualifications, such as mechatronics technicians, electricians etc. Thus, if you have a Bachelor’s degree, but are working as a technician (and plan to keep doing that), you might have better changes looking at a vocational reference profession.